georgemac510/terra-aws-platform/README.md

-# Pass two: the same platform on AWS
+# Platform deployed to AWS via Terraform

 ![mckurz-simple-aws-app-terraform](assets/mckurz-simple-aws-app-terraform.png)

 Same three containers, now running on an EC2 instance inside a VPC you also define in Terraform.

-## What maps to what
+## Component Mapping

 | Local (pass one)        | AWS (pass two)                          |
 |-------------------------|------------------------------------------|